 In the search to be cool in TV and cinema there is one sound effect any budding director will need to fall back upon: the click.

-- Magical Girl Lyrical Nanoha The series practically breathes this trope when the intelligent devices get an upgrade.
+- Lyrical Nanoha practically breathes this trope when the intelligent devices get an upgrade.
 Suddenly they go from being fun little quirky guns to being bad-ass revolvers, or hand-held artillery weapons with shot-gun shells.

-- The devices, take this Up to Eleven when they begin transforming into more complex weapons and reverting back.
+- The devices exaggerate this, when they begin transforming into more complex weapons and reverting back.

 - Any of the more drawn out transformation sequences in the Transformers films.
 They spent millions of dollars figuring out how all the machinery under the surface fitted together, dammit, and the audience was sure as hell going to hear about it.